ckw017/ckw017.github.io/about.md

 With respect to this website, I'm used to having [darkmode everywhere](https://darkreader.org).
 While I could just design the site in light-mode and then run the plugin on top of it, I wouldn't be designing the same thing user's are seeing.
 So I opted to just make my site dark by default.

-If you're asking outside of the context of this website, perhaps it is nighttime in conjunction with a power outage.
-Or if you mean in a more metaphorical "the world seems so bleak" kind of way, I guess that's more of a perspective thing that maybe positive thinking might help with.
-I can't really give a better answer without more details.
+If you're asking outside of the context of this website, perhaps you're a victim of PG&E's power outages.

 <a name="Class-recommendations?"></a>